- This event has passed.

 Note – Patterns may vary slightly from kit to kit since the fabric is limited for each pattern.

-The $36.00 fee is for a Sashiko Mending Kit that will be shipped out to you by Oct.
-15. You will need to sign up by then in order to receive a kit.
+The $36.00 fee is for a Sashiko Mending Kit that will be shipped out to you, order by 10/20 for Midwest and East Coast, and 10/25 for West Coast, (WA, OR, and CA), to make sure you get the kit in plenty of time before the webinar.
+You will need to sign up by then in order to receive a kit.

 About Sashiko Mending: